reneegomez/DMD--Notes/Workshop 10- Device Location.md

 Key Terms

-The info p.list= file contains some information about settings and other information about your app.
-There are two types of privacy:
+.The info p.list= file contains some information about settings and other information about your app.
-CoreLocation= A libray that enables classes to use location "stuff".
+.CoreLocation= A libray that enables classes to use location "stuff".

 **What is requesting permission?**